JeffHeck/SchoolDataProject/pagesManual/SGPReport/report_sgp_math_hc.md

 - Distr Count is the district's total enrollment.
 - SGP Count is the total count of students in this SGP group.
 - Distr % Low Income is the percentage of low income students at the district.
-- mSGP Math is the median student growth percentile in math at the district.
+- mSGP Math is the median student growth percentile in math for this group at the district.
-- mSGP ELA is the median student growth percentile in ELA at the district.
+- mSGP ELA is the median student growth percentile in ELA for this group at the district.